Bandar Poonch

 • Set strategic direction for technology development at Ask Jeeves, Inc.

-• Initiated efforts to form an international division at Ask Jeeves, now Ask Jeeves International.
+• Led strategic iniative to form an international division at Ask Jeeves, Ask Jeeves International.

 • Created and managed the Powerset Knowledge Engineering team at Powerset.